ChristianSchoener/todo-app/README.md

-A Spring Boot Todo Application with toggling and deleting of todos.
+A Spring Boot Todo Application with toggling and deletion of todos.